 9.1 This section outlines how we work with other departments and agencies.
-Officers from the Shared Regulatory Service work in close partnership with other teams within the Council for example, Housing Services, Planning Services, Licensing and Community Safety Partnership, as well as external agencies, to proactively investigate and manage unreasonable noise.
+Officers from the Shared Regulatory Service work in close partnership with other teams within the Council for example, Housing Services, Planning Services, Licensing and Community Safety Partnership, as well as external agencies, to proactively investigate and manage unreasonable nuisance.
 We aim to work in partnership with other departments and where appropriate other agencies, to ensure an effective response to all complaints and consultations.
-This will allow other law enforcement remedies to be used by other departments and agencies where available and appropriate e.g., planning enforcement, licensing, or anti-social behaviour legislation.
+This will allow other law enforcement remedies to be used where available and appropriate e.g., planning enforcement, licensing, or antisocial behaviour legislation.